Forecast Accuracy

 - A high Spearman says "follow the score and you’ll pick better markets" — exactly what investors need

-The Finance Industry Standard: Spearman, Not Pearson
+The Finance Industry Standard: IC (Spearman), Not Pearson

 The Information Coefficient (IC) — the gold standard for evaluating predictive models in quantitative finance — is the Spearman rank correlation.
 Hedge funds, asset managers, and quant researchers all use IC (Spearman ρ) to measure whether a signal correctly ranks outcomes from worst to best.
 Pearson measures linearity, which can be artificially boosted through curve-fitting.
 We use the same metric the pros use.